Adelsamir01/CyberLLM/finetune/README.md

-# CyberLLM Fine-tuning Pipeline
+# CyberLLMInstruct Fine-tuning Pipeline

-This directory contains scripts for fine-tuning large language models on the CyberLLM dataset.
+This directory contains scripts for fine-tuning large language models on the CyberLLMInstruct dataset.
 The pipeline supports various models including Llama, Mistral, Qwen, Gemma, and Phi.

 ## Supported Models